cilium/bpf-map/README.md

 A small tool to generically introspect BPF maps without requiring to be aware of the specific data structures stored inside.
-Can print the metadata of the map ot its contents in hexadecimal form.
+Can print the metadata of the map or its contents in hexadecimal form.

 ## Usage